Harshupadhyay221/web-dev-project-1/README.md

 # Basic Landing Page

-This repository contains a basic landing page created using HTML and CSS.
+This repository contains a basic landing page created  and CSS.

 ## Table of Contents
 - [Introduction](#introduction)